iamaldren/MessagingAPI/README.md

 ]
 ```

-This endpoint will only display all UNREAD messages, if there are no UNREAD messages left, this endpoint will return an empty list.
+This endpoint will only display all `UNREAD` messages for the user, if there are no UNREAD messages it will return an empty list.

-The messages will be updated to READ status once they have been called from this endpoint.
-In case there were an issue with updating, the endpoint will throw an HTTP Status 500.
+The messages will be updated to `READ` status after they have been accessed.
+In case there was an issue with updating, the endpoint will throw an `HTTP Status 500`.

 ### List of all Sent Messages
 ```sh